 - You have software components whose development time is at a different pace.

-- If the modules need to go into production with their repository.
+- Modules need to go into production with their repository.

-- If the loads are different for most software components.
+- Loads are different for most software components.

-- If the software modules frequently interact with external dependencies.
+- Software modules frequently interact with external dependencies.

 - You are open to the latest technology stack.